 Of course, when he suddenly got up and jumped down from the tree, they moved pretty damn quickly to get back in the vehicle!

-Where We Stayed – and a Hippo Encounter
+Where To Stay In Queen Elizabeth National Park – and a Hippo Encounter

 Bush Lodge is a tented safari camp situated inside Queen Elizabeth National Park.
 It consists of a selection of cabins, and en-suite and non-ensuite safari tents, sheltered under thatched roofs.